-TriMet's ridership consists of all types of individuals and communities; and the region's public transit system is more diverse than the region we serve.
-To that end, our goal with rider support training for community-identified ridership groups is to go beyond general customer service best practices and ensure that we provide our front-line employees and partner staff with greater context, history and perspective, for how each of these community-identified ridership groups may be experiencing public transportation.
-The trainings should serve as a framework and background for our staff and improve their ability to support our riders across each of the identified rider groups as they travel on the region's public transit system.
+TriMet's ridership includes many diverse communities.
+Community-based Mini Training is an opportunity to go beyond general customer service best practices and ensure that we provide our front-line employees and contracted security staff with greater context, history and perspective for how each of these community-identified ridership groups may be experiencing public transportation.
+The trainings should serve as a framework and background for our staff to improve their ability to support our diverse communities of riders.

-Training proposals should help participants recognize some of the challenges BIPOC and other marginalized riders may experience when accessing public transportation services and provide the participant with the context and tools to empathize, and support the rider in a way that makes them feel safe and welcome as they travel the region's public transportation system.
+Training proposals should help participants recognize institutional and systemic barriers that keep marginalized communities from accessing public transportation services.
+Training proposals provide the participant with the historical and current context for some of the challenges still facing these communities and rider groups.
+Trainings should include concepts around racial identity, privilege, prejudice, anti-racism and anti-stigma, cultural competency, cultural humility, and bias (implicit and explicit) based on the area of focus selected and tools to empathize and support the rider in a way that makes them feel safe and welcome as they travel the region's transit system.